Learn how to query activity logs from a monday board using the platform API

 group_ids [String] | The specific groups to return events for. |

-item_ids [Int] | The specific items to return events for.
-Please note that this argument's type is [ID!] in API versions 2023-10 and later. |
+item_ids [ID!] | The specific items to return events for. |

 limit Int | The number of activity log events to return.
 The default is 25. |